 The race for the medals was extremely close, with only four tenths of a second separating the four top teams.
 The Canadian quartet’s plan worked to perfection, as anchorman Tremblay broke free in the last few laps of the final leg to lead his team to victory - edging defending champions the Republic of Korea into second place.
 The crowd at the Pacific Coliseum went wild, and the picture of Hamelin’s girlfriend Marianne St-Gelais, herself a Vancouver short-track medallist, running down from the stand to embrace him, became one of the 2010 Games’ most iconic images.

 Third title in Sochi

-The 29-year-old used all his experience to avoid the jockeying for position and subsequent falls that took several of his competitors out of the competition.
-USA’s J.R.
-Celski attempted to attack the Canadian eight laps from the finish, but Hamelin countered two laps later to move to the front of the pack where he remained until the finish, seeing off Han Tianyu and Victor An of Russia, who took silver and bronze respectively.
-“I couldn’t have dreamed of it going any better.
-Returning to the Games and then winning gold in the 1,500m!
-In the last few years, people have said this distance was my weak spot, but I’ve worked hard to prove them wrong, and today I think I did just that.”There were no further medals for Hamelin in Sochi, but he will be back in in the fray at PyeongChang in 2018 as he looks to add to his three Olympic golds.
+The 29-year-old used all his experience to keep out of trouble, while several of his competitors fell to the ice and out of the competition.
+The USA’s J.R.
+Celski attempted to attack the Canadian with eight laps to go, but Hamelin countered two laps later to move to the front of the pack, where he remained until the finish, seeing off Han Tianyu and Victor An of Russia, who took silver and bronze respectively.
+“I couldn’t have dreamed of it going any better - returning to the Games and then winning gold in the 1,500m!
+In the last few years, people have said this distance was my weak spot, but I’ve worked hard to prove them wrong, and today I think I did just that.”